No commission • No endorsements • Based on owner experiences • Since 2008 • More

-Select a topper below for more detailed information, including brand reviews / ratings based on actual consumer experiences.
+Select a topper below for more detailed information, including brand reviews / ratings.

 The terms "mattress topper" and "mattress pad" are sometimes used interchangeably.
-Generally, however, these are two different types of products with their own purposes.
+Generally, however, these are two different types of products, each with their own purpose.

-Pads are used to protect a mattress and or provide a limited softening effect; they are also often placed over a topper to secure it to the mattress.
+Pads are used to protect a mattress and or provide a limited softening; they are also sometimes placed over a topper to secure it to the mattress.
 Toppers, by contrast, are used almost exclusively to improve mattress comfort.

 |Thickness||medium to high||low to medium|

 |Relation To Mattress||lays on top or tucks in||tucks in|

 See Mattress Pad Reviews for the top-rated waterproof and non-waterproof pads.